somnathmukherjee81/Fsd.ProjectManager.Api/README.md

 ```

 ### Use the batch file to build
 You can also use the batch file `Build.bat` to build and package the project.
-However please note that the project is supposed to run with Kubernetes after the Kubernetes configurations are applied on the image from the `K8SConfig` directory.
+However please note that the project is supposed to run in Kubernetes after the Kubernetes configurations and environment variables from the `K8SConfig` directory are applied.

 ## Class Diagram
 [![Class Diagram of the Project manager Api](./design/Fsd.ProjectManager.Api-Design-Class-Diagram.png)](./design/Fsd.ProjectManager.Api-Design-Class-Diagram.png)